nongdan-dev/react-native-tailwind-nextjs/README.md

   - `Attribute` is similar to a react property.
 We name it attribute differentiate with other react properties such as event handlers..
 An attribute defines a specific characteristic of that component.
 For example: color, size, shape..
   - `Attribute value` is a value of an attribute.
 For example with color: red, green, blue..
   - `Variant` is a combination of all attributes with their coresponding values.
 For example with 2 attributes color and size: color=red size=xs, color=green size=lg..
 So if color has 3 values and size has 4 values, the total number of variants is 3x4=12.
-  - `Children` is to compose multiple class names for other elements in the same component without calling tw again.
-All features should be supported in children.

 - Support platform selector: `web:`, `ios:`, `android:`, `native:`.
 It will be striped out at build time if the platform doesnt match.
   - On web we need to define a custom variant in global css to take precedence.